AbigalChulchill/Crypto-Account-Data/README.md

 In cell B1: Type the following: ?a=

-This adds an arbitrary variable to the URL, which can be changed to cause a refresh
+This adds an arbitrary variable to the URL, which is used to refresh the data.

 In cell C1: Create a tick box using Menu: Data: Data Validation.

 In cell A2: Add this formula: =IMPORTHTML(CONCATENATE(A1,B1,C1), "table", 1)

-The data will populate starting from cell A2.
+The data table will populate down from A2.

 When you tick or untick the box, the data will be refreshed.